 In Newfoundland and Labrador, more than 60,000 people are estimated to be currently living with diabetes.
 This means more than 1 in every 10 people living in the province has diabetes.
 By 2025, this number is estimated to rise to almost 85,000 people.

-To ensure the sustainability of the health-care system, the Canadian Diabetes Association (CDA) urges all parties running for public office in Newfoundland and Labrador to make diabetes a health priority during the upcoming provincial election.
+To ensure the sustainability of the health-care system, Diabetes Canada urges all parties running for public office in Newfoundland and Labrador to make diabetes a health priority during the upcoming provincial election.

 Latest News (Nov.
 10): Canadian Diabetes Association welcomes all political party support for provincial diabetes strategy

-The CDA's call for a Provincial Diabetes Strategy
+The Diabetes Canada's call for a Provincial Diabetes Strategy

-In order to ensure health-care investments will continue to have an impact on alleviating cost pressures on the province’s health-care system and increase the province’s productivity, the Canadian Diabetes Association is calling on the Government of Newfoundland and Labrador to commit to a new Provincial Diabetes Strategy.
+In order to ensure health-care investments will continue to have an impact on alleviating cost pressures on the province’s health-care system and increase the province’s productivity, Diabetes Canada is calling on the Government of Newfoundland and Labrador to commit to a new Provincial Diabetes Strategy.

 This strategy would aim to reduce the burden of diabetes for the provincial health-care system by slowing the growth in the number of people diagnosed with diabetes annually, earlier detection and actions for those diagnosed with prediabetes, and increase the positive health measures of those already living with the disease.